How we change what others think, feel, believe and do

 The 'wanting' and 'liking' described here are preconscious processes that leads to conscious desire and pleasure.

 Repetition of the addictive behavior, typically taking drugs, leads to increased sensitization.
 Addicts thus want the drugs more even if they know the harmful effects and would like to stop.
-Narconon is one company that can assist in helping to overcome the want for whatever the addiction may be.

 The preconscious neural wanting becomes conscious desire.
 This translation process can lead to us seeking something without really knowing why.

 Robinson, T.E. and Berridge, K.C.
 (1993).
 The neural basis of drug craving: An incentive-sensitization theory of addiction.
 Brain Research, 18, 247-291.